Criminal Barristers for Drugs Offences

 Members of the public seeking legal advice or representation can now approach a specialist barrister directly without the need to first engage the services of a solicitor.

-If you wish to instruct a drugs barrister directly without a solicitor, you can do so by getting in touch with our clerks.
-A clerk will advise on which Chambers would be suitable for your case.
-From there you will work directly with a specialist drugs barrister who will be at hand for pragmatic legal advice and representation from start to finish.
+If you wish to instruct a criminal barrister directly without a solicitor, you can do so by getting in touch with our clerks.
+A clerk will advise on which member of chambers would be suitable for your case.
+From there you will work directly with a specialist drugs barrister who will be at hand for pragmatic legal advice and representation.

-To instruct our drugs barristers directly, contact chambers by telephone or email with details of your case and your requirements.
-Our experienced clerks will advise on which drugs barristers may be suitable and the likely cost.
+To instruct our barristers directly, please contact us with details of your case and your requirements.
+Our experienced clerks will advise on which of our criminal defence barristers may be suitable and the likely cost involved.

 Can I use the Direct Access Scheme for drugs law cases?

-Is it possible to get legal aid for drugs law barristers using the Direct Access Scheme?
+Is it possible to get legal aid for representation by a criminal barrister using the Direct Access Scheme?

 Legal aid is not available for Direct Access clients.
-However, our top drugs barristers do accept legal aid instructions from solicitors.
-If you wish to be represented by a 25 Bedford Row drugs barrister you may request that you solicitor instructs the barrister of your choice.
+However, our barristers do accept legal aid instructions from solicitors.
+If you wish to be represented by a defence specialist barrister from 25 Bedford Row, you may request that your solicitor instructs the barrister of your choice.